 As for the clean-up, nothing has happened and won’t until the weather gets warmer.
-April or May are my guess when something is done about the mess my pix show.
+Perhaps April or May is when something is done about the mess my pix show.
 I did get an email on Friday, Feb.
 1st from the Parks representative who sent me the above email.
-In the latest email I read this –
+In the latest email, I read this –

 Unfortunately, the warmer temperature also means the paved path is now clear of snow and ice.
 This makes the various messages written on the pavement clearly visible, including this one written in three-foot-high letters –

 It has been six months since this message was first scrawled on the pavement; it is on the south side of the Bloor Street Viaduct and must be legible from the subway cars up above when they are momentarily stopped on the bridge above the valley.
 All part of the post-apocalyptic charm of Toronto’s lower Don!

 The Parks guys seem to have been down here since yesterday morning since they’ve picked up trailside garbage and old tires, as well as taking away the Wetlands info sign.
 Also there this morning were six guys with white hard hats on looking at the unused bridge over the Don which is covered with graffiti.
 I Notice their truck sitting on the tracks just before the bridge and expected to see “Metrolinx” written on it.
 What I saw was PNR Railworks, Inc. It seems like overkill given that no great expertise is required but I hope graffiti removal is a part of their mission statement!